 Individuals without the rights to custody over a child can be charged with child abduction.
 You still have your custodial rights if:

 For example, if your wife takes your child on a trip without informing you, she cannot be guilty of child abduction.
-However, if he or she stays with the child for an extended period, she could be guilty of the offense, since the act is depriving you of the custody of your child.
+However, if he or she stays with the child for an extended period of time, she could be guilty of the offense, since the act is depriving you of the custody of your child.

 4. False Accusations